-Chairman (Non-Executive) Appointed 22 November 2005
+(Non-Executive) Retired 19 October 2010

-Mr Scott is a Director of Stockland Corporation Limited ("Stockland").
-He is Chairman of Sinclair Knight Merz Holdings Limited and Chairman-elect of Perpetual Limited where he was appointed a Director on 31 July 2005.
-Mr Scott is a Director of Pilotlight, a non-profit making organisation and O'Connell Street Associates Pty Limited.
-He was appointed to the Advisory Board of Laing O'Rourke Australia in August 2008.
+Mr Scott was appointed to the Board on 9 August 2005 and he retired on 19 October 2010.
+He is Chairman of Sinclair Knight Merz Holdings Limited and Perpetual Limited, where he was appointed a Director on 31 July 2005.
+Mr Scott is a Director of Pilotlight Australia, a not-for-profit making organisation and O'Connell Street Associates Pty Limited.
+He was appointed to the Advisory Board of Laing O'Rourke Australia from August 2008 to August 2011.
 Mr Scott was the Chief Executive Officer of MLC and Executive General Manager, Wealth Management of National Australia Bank until January 2005.
 Prior to this, he held a number of senior positions with Lend Lease, following a successful career as a consulting engineer in Australia and overseas.
-Mr Scott is Chairman of the Human Resources Committee and Stockland Capital Partners Limited, the Responsible Entity for Stockland's unlisted funds.
+Mr Scott is Chairman of the Stockland Human Resources Committee and a member of the Stockland Risk Committee.